jukben/keyboardio-led-custom-palette/README.md

 To usage you have to enhance your Model01's firmware with [Kaleidoscope-LEDCustomPalette](https://github.com/jukben/Kaleidoscope-LEDCustomPalette).
 See the documentation for more information and example.

 Once you successfully flash your keyboard's firmware you should be able to run the application successfully.
-The LED Custom Palette then automatically find the serial port of your keyboard and if you have configured the plugin correctly you will be welcomed with a default state of the application with Palette, Layout and Status Bar.
+The LED Custom Palette then automatically find the serial port of your keyboard and if you have configured the plugin correctly you will be welcomed with a default state of the application with Palette, Layout and Status Bar component.

 ### Palette